 RiverRATS

 Our RiverRATS Education Program provides free environmental education activities to students throughout the French Broad River watershed.
-Activities are focused on place based, hands on, STEAM (Science, Technology, Engineering, Art, and Math) focused education that’s aligned with the NC Essential Science Standards.
-Here’s some basics about the program.
+Activities are focused on place based, hands on, STEAM (Science, Technology, Engineering, Art, and Math) experiences that are aligned with the NC Essential Standards.
+Activities give students a chance to act as stream ecologists and river stewards, helping them gain a deeper connection and understanding of our local streams and rivers.

 - Location: Lessons can be hosted in the classroom, at a stream site, or virtually.